top of page

 b.
 New International Version.

-It has been outselling the King James Version because it is closer to the English language now in use.
+Its greatest appeal is that it translates closer to the English language now in use.

-The primary appeal of the NIV lies in its translation from the original Greek and Hebrew texts, which are the closest translations of the originals.
+The NIV is a translation from the original Greek and Hebrew texts, which are the closest translations of the originals, meaning they are derived from the ancient languages in which the Bible was originally written.

 23. Which section of the Protestant Bible is also part of the Hebrew Torah?